-If you've ever driven through Mid-America on I-70, odds are you've passed through Hays, Kansas.
-It's the center of the universe, and reality as my young mind knew it.
-Growing up in a small western Kansas town, live theatre was sparse, and I didn't realize my passion for it early on.
+As a small town, Midwest kid, live theatre was sparse, and I didn't realize my passion for it early on.
 But the countless nights I hammed about the Gutierrez casa in costumes scrapped from my family's wardrobes, paired with the evenings I spent glued to the TV watching "Grease," while all the dirty innuendos went right over my 6-year-old head, proved otherwise.
 I was entranced by every Disney animated musical and spent a good part of my childhood pretending I was in a magical world of Disney.

 Despite all the parading around in the home, I grew inherently shy (and chubby) in grade school.
-My parents encouraged summer theatre camp through our local arts council, and I hated it.
-It wasn't in my nature to perform in front of large groups of people I didn't know, let alone dressed up as Baby Bear while Goldilocks at all my porridge...
-Yo Goldi, It's not your porridge.
+My parents encouraged summer theatre camp through our local arts council.
+I hated it.
+It wasn't in me to perform in front of large groups of people I didn't know, let alone dressed up as Baby Bear while Goldilocks at all my porridge.
+No.

-But music had always been in my blood.
+But music has always been in my blood.
 One of my first memories as a toddler is giggling on the floor as my dad played guitar and sang "La Bamba," shakin' his booty and nodding his head at me to sing along.
-I would only laugh, completely enthralled.
-I picked up my own instrument: piano.
+I was completely enthralled.
+Soon after, I picked up my own instrument: piano.
 Hundreds of hours, lessons, and classical competitions later, proved I had a gift.
 I preferred to escape to my piano, without talking.

 Through junior high, my focus turned to sports.
-Year-round basketball tournaments & sports camps consumed me--it was never the 'off-season.'
-I was completely invested, as most teenagers in the midwest are.
-I have a vivid memory of one of my teachers asking me in 8th grade if I was going to do choir in high school, and I laughed it off, and replied with a lofty, "ME?
+Year-round basketball tournaments & sports camps consumed me; it was never the 'off-season.'
+Wholly invested, as most teenagers in the midwest are.
+I have a vivid memory of one of my teachers asking me in middle school if I was going to do choir in high school, and I laughed it off, and replied with a lofty, "Me?
 No way.
 I do sports."

-Welllll... as fate would have it, fast-forward a couple years, six seasons of basketball, and countless bottles of Gatorade later... my thirst wasn't quite quenched.
-Thankfully, I kept up with my music.
+As fate would have it, fast-forward a year, six seasons of basketball, and countless bottles of Gatorade later... my thirst wasn't quite quenched. ;) Thankfully, I kept up with my music.
 Even picked up the saxophone (dedicated band man, here.
 Thanks Mr. M!)
-I auditioned for the "Hays High Chamber Singers"--the elite, audition-only choral group in our school.
-I made the cut, as you probably assumed, thus propelling me into my first musical, Oliver!
+I auditioned for the "Hays High Chamber Singers," the elite, audition-only choral group in our school.
+I made the cut, thus propelling me into my first musical, Oliver!

 My parents will attest, this time around, I came alive.
 The curtain went up on opening night, and Fagin valiantly rounded up his thieving minions and blazed his way, air piccolo in-hand.
 I fell in love with this way of expressing myself.
 It propelled me to attend Oklahoma City University, majoring in musical theatre, and I was fortunate enough to spend my summers doing stock musicals at Music Theatre of Wichita under the guidance of Wayne Bryan.
 These two places helped groom this green, garden-of-a-man to make the move to the Big Apple.

 Upon arrival to New York, my first audition out of the gate was for Disney Cruise Line.
-A couple callbacks later, and I was shipped out to sea, performing the title role of Aladdin in Aladdin: A Musical Spectacular aboard the Disney Fantasy.
-After a few seasons of working for the mouse, it was time to get back home.
+A couple callbacks later, I was shipped out to sea, performing the titular role in Aladdin: A Musical Spectacular aboard the Disney Fantasy.
+After a few seasons of working for the mouse, it was time to get back to New York.

-New York city is now home.
+New York is now home.
 I live each day 'in the arena' pursuing the dream.
 Grateful for the moment, as it can go by so fast.